-Meeting the EEOC hostile work environment definition in Colorado can exist when your employee experiences workplace harassment and is in fear of coming to work due to offensive conduct from a specific actor – generally a supervisor.
+Meeting the EEOC hostile work environment definition in Colorado can exist when your employee experiences workplace harassment and is in fear of coming to work due to offensive conduct from a specific actor – generally by supervisors.

 A hostile work environment can also occur when someone on your management team creates a situation or atmosphere that makes your employee resign.
 This can be construed as retaliation.

-Employers in Colorado and other states want to make sure that their employees are trained and that supervisors understand your hostile work environment internal policies.
+Employers in Colorado and other states want to make sure that their employees are trained and that supervisor understands your hostile work environment internal policies.
 You do not want to get into a situation where the EEOC deems that you imposed unwarranted discipline as a means of revenge.

 What are the Legal Requirements for a Hostile Work Environment Case?

-Employers should be aware of the requirements under hostile work environment law.
+Employers should be aware of the requirements under hostile work environment Colorado law.
 They include: